Let’s chat about building a house for a minute.

 Website design probably isn’t what you set out to do long term.
 But having a website is an investment in your business and it’s a tool that you need to know how to use to some degree.
 You’ll really need to know how to use it if you’re doing the work yourself.

 Plan for the learning curve of whatever platform you choose.
-We love and use WordPress, Squarespace, and Webflow and while they each have their ups and downs they all have a learning curve.
+We love and use Webflow and SquareSpace and while they each have their ups and downs they all have a learning curve.
 Use what’s best for your business in the long run, and honestly (to be blunt with you) be ready for it, or get help.

 Everyone in Facebook groups will argue all day about which one is better, easier, faster, sleeker, whatever.
 Do what works for you, and your visitors.
 It’s all about them anyway!